What To Do With Old or Used Car Seats: 5 Safe Options

 It can often feel like you need new baby gear every day—which is why giving your quality gear a second life is so important.
 Unfortunately, 12 million car seats are throw away each year.
 Alternatively, donating, selling or recycling your car seat will give your gear a second life while reducing gear waste.

 If you’re wondering what to do with your old car seats, look beyond the landfill and consider donating, regifting, recycling or selling it.
-Donating or selling baby gear like strollers or clothing can help reduce waste while also helping families access the gear they need for less, while recycling or regifting it is better for the environment than throwing it away.
+Donating or selling baby gear like strollers or clothing can help reduce waste while also helping families access the gear they need for less, while recycling or regifting is more sustainable than throwing it away.

 We’ve put together a guide to donating, selling or recycling used car seats.